sascha-egerer/phpstan-typo3/README.md

 ### Custom Context API Aspects

-If you use custom aspects for the TYPO3 Context API you can now add a mapping so PHPStan knows what type of aspect class is returned by the context API
+If you use custom aspects for the TYPO3 Context API you can add a mapping so PHPStan knows what type of aspect class is returned by the context API

 ```